 Reflection: The most important thing I learned in this topic was the thrust equation and how it was derived.
 This equation guided us through our entire discussion of thrust and explained how different parameters contributed to or reduced thrust.
 As the worksheet we were given in class said, it makes sense to begin the topic with equations.
 This allows us to know what affects thrust from the beginning.
 I think the discussion of the different kinds of engines was of high importance as well.
 Different planes use different engines and it is important to understand how each one functions and why one type would be better suited for a specific airplane over another.

 I do not have any specific questions over this topic, but I was a bit confused during the discussion of pressure and thrust.
 The worksheet with the pressure ratios confused me and I think I understood the main takeaways but I did not really understand what was going on in between the beginning and the end.
+That is alright but all we were trying to do is to prove that there can only be one efficient condition for a given nozzle in supersonic speeds.

 I can use this information in the future since now I have a basic understanding of how different kinds of engines work and how airplanes produce thrust.
 This will be useful, just like everything else we have learned this semester, in future aerospace classes and learning how to design a plane.
 The only suggestion I have for presenting this topic better would be making the discussion about pressure and thrust a bit clearer.
 Other than that, the order we went through made sense as it built off what we learned the previous class.